Capgemini/capgemini.github.io/_posts/2015-03-18-its-sometimes-clever-to-admit.md

 On the first day of my first professional job, an experienced colleague gave me a piece of advice which has served me well for many years:

-> Admit it when you don't know the answer
+    "Admit it when you don't know the answer"

 Simplistically, this works because it prevents you from getting in too deep when things get tough.
 But it's not only that - there's more here than meets the eye.
 Below are three of the hidden benefits that careful application of this adage can deliver.